‘Pakistan had dropped Bengali from the list of national languages’

 The core issue that caused a difference between the two provinces had to do with the linguistic and cultural differences between East and West Pakistan.
 There were several attempts by West Pakistani leaders to homogenize the language and culture of Pakistan over the years.
 Mohammad Ali Jinnah, the founder of Pakistan, was not an Urdu speaker but wanted to impose the language throughout the land.
 In 1948, during his sole visit to East Pakistan, he refused to make Bengali a federal language of Pakistan.

-The conflict over language culminated into a disaster when police gunned down five protesting students in Dacca University on 21 February 1952.
+The conflict over language culminated in a disaster when police gunned down five protesting students at Dacca University on 21 February 1952.
 This spurred a mass movement called the Ekushe (literally, ‘Twenty-First’) movement, to honour the date when the students were martyred.
 The West Pakistani-dominated leadership of Pakistan reacted by changing the name of East Bengal to East Pakistan.

 However, there were no elections; instead, in October 1958, the Pakistani military chief, General Ayub Khan, seized power from the then president, Iskander Mirza, in Pakistan’s first military coup d’état.
 Mirza had himself suspended the constitution and seized power a few weeks before that.
 A Bengali-origin soldier-turned-bureaucrat, Major General Mirza was a direct descendant of Mir Jafar, who secretly allied with the British East India Company during the Battle of Plassey.